Workspace ONE UEM Windows Multiuser

 For basic Windows Multiuser step-by-step configuration instructions, see Omnissa Docs.

 Several options exist for Windows device enrollment.
-Once the technical requirements are met, Windows Multiuser mode is enabled and becomes the default for all new Workspace ONE managed Windows devices.
+When Windows Multiuser was first released and all technical requirements were met, Multiuser mode was automatically enabled as the default for all new Workspace ONE managed Windows devices.

-- Out-of-Box Experience: Devices enrolled via the Microsoft Out-of-Box Experience using Autopilot are supported.
-Ensure that "Publish Intelligent Hub" option is selected in System Settings.
+- Out-of-Box Experience: Devices enrolled via the Out-of-Box Experience (OOBE) using Autopilot are supported.
+Ensure that the “Publish Intelligent Hub" option is selected in System Settings.

 - Agent Enrollment: No additional configuration is required.

-- Staging Enrollment Flows: Any user can now become a Staging User.
-Administrators are no longer required to pre-configure a user to be a dedicated Staging User.
-If common resources are created in the device context and assignments are configured for all users of the device, resources will not be re-installed.
+Note that if common resources are created in the device context and assignments are configured for all users of the device, resources such as apps will not be re-installed because they are already present.

 The Shared Device Grouping setting controls how to map a device to the right Organization Group.
 Specifically, the Group Assignment Mode option under Groups & Settings > All Settings > Devices and Users > General > Shared Device > Grouping setting defaults to Prompt User for Organization Group.